 One of the best places to rent a car in Hawaii is Discount Hawaii Car Rental because they get the best rates from top national companies like Alamo, Dollar, Thrifty, Avis, Enterprise, Budget, and Payless.

-Top 15 Fun Family Activities on Oahu
+Top 15 Things to Do on Oahu with Kids

 If you ask me what my favorite Oahu luau is, I always urge families to get tickets for Toa Luau up on the North Shore.